-specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how the is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR $^{\circ}$ §433.51(b).
+Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 C. §433.51(b).
 (Indicate source of revenue for CPEs in Item I-4-b.)